acgaudette/txtquad/README.md

 # Notes

 - glfw is compiled statically into the binary by default
+- libtxtquad resolves user callback symbols at runtime via weak linking.
+  You _must_ implement txtquad_update(),
+  otherwise the lib will panic.
 - There is one example executable, but four demos.
   The demo selection can be controlled at compilation time by a define, or the $demo var in ./build.ninja